BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from more than 4500 construction and design related expert witness designations, the Arapaho, Oklahoma Construction Expert Directory delivers a superior construction and design expert support solution to legal professionals and construction practice groups seeking meaningful resolution of construction defect and claims matters.
-BHA provides construction related consulting and expert witness support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-In connection with in house assets which include building envelope experts, forensic architects, professional engineers, credentialed construction standard of care consultants, the firm brings regional experience and flexible capabilities to the Arapaho construction industry.
+Leveraging from more than 4500 construction and design related expert designations, the Arapaho, Oklahoma Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to attorneys and construction practice groups concerned with construction defect and claims matters.
+BHA provides construction related litigation support and expert witness services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+In connection with regional assets which comprise licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the construction experts group brings specialized experience and local capabilities to Arapaho and the surrounding areas.

 Construction Expert Witness News & Info